-The Company achieved the following results over the past three years :
+The Company achieved the following results over the past two years :

 Review of Operations

 The Company continues to achieve high levels of profitability despite severe downwardpressure on oil prices demand disruptions and severe political upheaval in many oilproducing nation states.

 The Company had submitted applications for 10 year extension for the Bakrol and Loharfields and these approvals were received from Ministry of Petroleum and Natural Gas(MoPNG).

 The Company also returned the Indrora field to ONGC on completion of the 25 year leaseperiod as the field continued to remain highly unprofitable and capital intensive despitevarious attempts by the Company to improve its productivity by application of varioustechnologies that were of limited success.
 The Company is also in the process ofsurrendering the Ognaj field due to rapid urbanisation in the block area.

 The Company also continued its efforts at streamlining and optimizing its operationsand management structure and was able to achieve faster decision making while reducingthe overall cost burden to the Company.

 Most importantly the Company has remained actively engaged along with industry bodieswith the Government of India on a host of measures aimed at improving the overallperformance of oil and gas producing assets in the country.
 In the areas of fiscalreforms operational freedom for implementation of work programmes ease of doingbusiness attracting foreign investment in the sector ongoing reporting requirements andincentives for introduction of new technologies have all been areas that discussions arebeing held with the Government on an ongoing basis.